Built-in Plugin

 - docker:

-# Use custom image as development environment, if not provided, will use default image cnbcool/default-dev-env:latest
+# Use a custom image as the development environment; if not provided, the default image cnbcool/default-dev-env:latest will be used

 image: cnbcool/default-dev-env:latest